amiaopensource/lenticular/lenticular/README.md

 1. open the terminal
 1. `cd` into the folder
-1. run `./doLCE`
+1. run `./lenticular`

 ### Homebrew and Linuxbrew

-Alternatively, you can install the modified `doLCE` tool by using Homebrew or Linuxbrew.
+Alternatively, you can install the modified `lenticular` tool by using Homebrew or Linuxbrew.
 Just run the command:

 ```
 brew install amiaopensource/amiaos/lenticular